VulcanJS/Vulcan/README.md

 - Development: `meteor --settings settings.json`
 - Production: specify the path to `settings.json` in `mup.json`

+See also the `/settings` route inside your app.

 ## Social Login

 To add new social login options, just add the relevant package (`accounts-twitter`, `accounts-facebook`, etc.) to your `.meteor/packages` file with (for example):